mom-ocean/MOM6/ac/README.md

 `--disable-real-8`

-  While MOM6 does not explicitly use double-precision reals, most of the algorithms are designed and tested under this assumption.
+  While MOM6 does not explicitly use double precision reals, most of the algorithms are designed and tested under this assumption, and the default configuration is to enforce 8-byte reals.

-  This flag may be used to disable these flags, causing the compiler to use the default size (usually single-precision), although there is no guarantee that the model will be useable.
+  This flag may be used to relax this requirement, causing the compiler to use the default size (usually single precision reals), although there is no guarantee that the model will be usable.

 For the complete list of settings, run `./configure --help`.